deta/space-docs/src/pages/blog/space-os.md

 </div>

-You can personalize a Horizon with visuals, notes, links, and videos.
+You can personalize your Horizon with visuals, notes, links, and videos.
 You can add personal apps from Deta Discovery to your Horizon, while you can also create lightweight apps called Cards straight on your Horizon.
 Cards can be coded by hand, or described to the AI assistant, **Teletype**, for instant creation (great for users who can’t code).
 In future iterations of Horizon, you will be able to customize your Horizon’s look and feel.
-And since Horizon runs on your personal computer on the internet, you’ll also be able to natively share and collaborate with almost anyone in the world through your Horizons.
+Since Horizon runs on your personal computer on the internet, you’ll also be able to natively share and collaborate with almost anyone in the world through your Horizons.
 We think you’ll love it.

 #### Artificial Intelligence